facebook

 The Lord’s Prayer: A Template for Seeking God’s Healing Touch

 Supplication or petition — asking or requesting — is the most common form of prayer.
-When Jesus taught his disciples to pray, he gave them the Lord’s Prayer, which includes seven petitions.
+When Jesus taught his disciples to pray, he gave them the Lord’s Prayer, which included seven petitions.
 One petition asks for “our daily bread,” implying we should pray even for everyday necessities.
 We can consider this prayer the original healing prayer found in the Bible verses Matthew 6:9-13:

 Our Father, who art in heaven, hallowed be thy holy name.